Rafter Length Calculator Skip to main content

 Limitations

-• Does not perform structural analysis of rafter size, spacing, or species/grade for the given span and loads.
+• Does not perform structural analysis of rafter size, spacing, species, grade, loads, bearing, bracing, ties, connectors, uplift, or ridge support.

 References